rydmike/theme_demo/README.md

 ### Settings Entry

 The `SettingsEntry` class is an extension of the `Notifier` class, which is a bit simpler to use than the `StateNotifier`.
 It is also a generic, so we can use it with arbitrary data types.
-The generic types we can use, do however have the limitation that they also have to be supported by our used `KeyValueDb` implementations.
+The generic types we can use do however have the limitation that they also have to be supported by our used `KeyValueDb` implementations.

 When we use the `Notifier` class instead of `StateNotifier`, we do not need to pass our `SettingsEntry` a Riverpod `Ref` object, that we need to find and read the currently used `KeyValueDb` implementation via the `keyValueDbProvider`.
 The `ref` is available as a property to all `Notifier` subclasses, we do no need to pass it in.
 If we use `StateNotifier` we have to pass it a `ref`.